Berlime/vite/introduction/glossaries.md

 ### Industrial-Grade Components

-Industrial-grade components are hardware parts specifically designed for commercial or industrial use rather than consumer applications.
+Industrial-Grade components are hardware parts specifically designed for commercial or industrial use rather than consumer applications.
 These components are built to higher reliability standards with features such as:

 - **Extended operating temperature ranges**: Functioning reliably in extreme environments
 - **Enhanced durability**: Resistant to vibration, dust, moisture, and other harsh conditions